 Introduction to The Big Wave

-Written by the American author, Pearl S. Buck, the novel, The Big Wave, first appeared on the bookshelves in 1948 and instantly captured a huge readership of children including adults.
-The novel not only proved seductive but also a popular children’s story on account of the foreign elements it included in the simple storyline of a Japanese village.
-The novel won Child Study Association Book Award within a year after the publication, though, she won the Nobel Prize far back in 1938, ten years before the publication of this novel.
+Pearl S. Buck, one of the best American authors, wrote The Big Wave.
+It was released in 1948 and instantly captured a huge readership of children including adults.
+The novel became a popular children’s story with its the foreign elements, including the simple storyline of a Japanese village.
+The novel also won Child Study Association Book Award within a year after the publication.
+The author won the Nobel Prize far back in 1938, ten years before the publication of this novel.
 Pearl S. Buck collaborated with Tad Danielewski to build this script for television (1956), and the show played amazingly well for critics.

 Summary of The Big Wave

 The storyline starts with the protagonist, a young boy, Kino, living on his ranch on the mountainside in Japan.
 The mountain is located high above the coastal area, while a village of fishermen rests on the seashore that he could have a glimpse of from above the mountain top.
 He watches this scene every day and asks his father many questions besides visiting that village of the fishermen to meet his friend, Jiya, the son of the local fisherman.
 Sometimes he asks his father unusual questions about the ocean, nature, the volcano, their home, farmhouse, fishermen and the castle located near the village of the fishermen and his father always satisfies his curiosity about nature, its working, the sea, the waves, the volcano, and its intermittent eruption.